Superhuman

 Competition

-Spark: Spark Email is an email client that unifies inboxes by collecting emails and automatically categorizes them for easy processing.
-Spark is part of Readdle, a privately held company behind popular productivity apps like PDF Expert, Scanner Pro, Documents, and Calendars.
-Spark Email automatically categorizes some emails into bundles, like “Newsletters” and “Notifications,” and lets users recategorize anything they want.
-Like Superhuman, it offers some keyboard shortcuts.
-Spark Premium, which includes most of the app’s newest features, costs $4.99 a month.
-Spark for teams is more expensive than the individual plan and includes other collaboration and messaging features.
-Superhuman, by comparison, more expensive than Spark.
+Spark Mail: Spark is an email client that unifies inboxes by collecting emails and automatically categorizes them for easy processing, used by 17.5 million people globally as of December 2024.
+Spark is part of Readdle, a privately held company behind productivity apps like PDF Expert, Scanner Pro, Documents, and Calendars.
+Readdle was founded in 2007 and does not publicly disclose its funding.
+Spark Email automatically categorizes some emails into bundles, like “newsletters” and “notifications,” and lets users recategorize anything they want.
+Spark also offers a team plan which includes other collaboration and messaging features.

 Hey: Hey is an email product from 37 Signals, creator of productivity software Basecamp.
-Hey's email "Screener" separates unread messages into different mailboxes based on importance.
+The company was founded in 1999 and raised a $6 million Series A from Jeff Bezos in 2006.
+Hey's email "screener" separates unread messages into different mailboxes based on importance.
 Hey's sorting puts newsletters and similar emails into a scrollable feed.
 Hey has a workflow that allows for fast labeling and sorting.
-Hey offers some hotkeys, but its offering is not as comprehensive as Superhuman’s.
+The company also offers some hotkeys, but its offering is not as comprehensive as Superhuman’s.
 Hey is also harder to learn without assisted onboarding or a command palette.
-It is, however, cheaper than Superhuman and costs $99 a year.
+It is, however, cheaper than Superhuman at a cost of $99 a year.

 Business Model